30 September - 1 October 2026, Conference, Incheon– 46th AIVC conference

 4-6 May 2022, Conference, Athens, 41st AIVC - ASHRAE IAQ joint conference

-The conference "IAQ 2020: Indoor Environmental Quality Performance Approaches Transitioning from IAQ to IEQ”, organized by ASHRAE and AIVC, will be held in Athens, Greece on 4-6 May 2022.
-The conference will also be the 9th TightVent and 7th venticool conference.
+The conference "IAQ 2020: Indoor Environmental Quality Performance Approaches Transitioning from IAQ to IEQ”, organized by ASHRAE and AIVC, was held in Athens, Greece on 4-6 May 2022.
+The conference was also the 9th TightVent and 7th venticool conference.

 English